leighlawhon/leighlawhon.github.io/_posts/2023-07-01-color-theory.markdown

 >“Color does not add a pleasant quality to design—it reinforces it.”
 — Pierre Bonnard

 This article is written in three parts.
-You can find the entire series her:
+You can find the entire series here:
 * [Part 1: Color Limitations]()
 * [Part 2: Color and Emotions]()
 * [Part 3: Color Paletts]()

 # Overview
 The application of color will make or break a brand, website, brochure, logo, or even what we wear on a date or to a business meeting.
-The same goes for how we pres- ent data.
+The same goes for how we present data.
 The more complex the data, the more important color becomes in guiding the participant through its visualization.
-Presenting vast amounts of information in a meaningful and usable manner is in- creasingly an everyday challenge in many domains.
-This is especially true when work- ing with health care and life science data.
-The advancement in sequencing technolo- gies along with their continuously decreas- ing costs will no doubt result in an even larger surge of incoming data along with an increased need and urgency to easily make sense—and use of this data...earlier.
+Presenting vast amounts of information in a meaningful and usable manner is increasingly an everyday challenge in many domains.
+This is especially true when working with health care and life science data.
+The advancement in sequencing technologies along with their continuously decreasing costs will no doubt result in an even larger surge of incoming data along with an increased need and urgency to easily make sense—and use of this data...earlier.

 This article will show how you can improve a user’s experience by apply- ing certain key color theory principles.
-Other topics to be reviewed here include the application of color theory to data visualizations, the limitations of color use and the different emotions they may con- vey to your audience.
+Other topics to be reviewed here include the application of color theory to data visualizations, the limitations of color use and the different emotions they may convey to your audience.
-You will also find beneficial tips on se- lecting the right color palettes to provide a professional look and feel for your next project, while maintaining or even improving your audience’s engagement.
+You will also find beneficial tips on selecting the right color palettes to provide a professional look and feel for your next project, while maintaining or even improving your audience’s engagement.

-Finally, as a combined example of improved user experience in genomic data visualization, this document will revisit the National Human Genome Research Insti- tute (NHGRI) Genome Wide Association catalog and propose a hybrid semiology approach as an example to increasing usability through the application of color theory and user experience.
+Finally, as a combined example of improved user experience in genomic data visualization, this document will revisit the National Human Genome Research Institute (NHGRI) Genome Wide Association catalog and propose a hybrid semiology approach as an example to increasing usability through the application of color theory and user experience.

 # Color Limitations
 This section on Color Limitations will address some common drawbacks to using color in your projects.
 We will also examine common emotional interpretations of color in the Emotion and Color section.
 Finally, the Designing A Color Palette section will present some useful approaches and tools for building a color palette.

 ## The Visible Spectrum
 The visible color spectrum is measured in wavelengths and begins with violet at 380 nm and ends with red around 750 nm.
-This band makes up the full spec- trum of what can be seen by the human eye.
+This band makes up the full spectrum of what can be seen by the human eye.
 However, the human eye and the devices we use to capture and reproduce color have limitations when it comes to rendering this spectrum.
 ![spectrum](/assets/images/spectrum.png)

 ## Color Blindness and 508 Compliance
 The retina has two types of cells that respond to light, rods and cones.
 Rods pick up on the intensity of light and give us low light vision.
 Cones are more specialized and occur in three types, each containing photosensitive proteins that respond to different frequencies of light.
 When these rods or cones are missing or damaged, an individual is said to suffer from color blindness.
-Though color blindness is typically clas- sified as a mild disability, it affects a large number of people and can become a severe disadvantage when data is represented with color.
+Though color blindness is typically classified as a mild disability, it affects many people and can become a severe disadvantage when data is represented with color.

-In the DC metro map below you will see it can be quite difficult for someone with color blindness to follow the subway lines, especially where the Green and Red lines intersect for people with Deuterano- pia.
-To compensate for this, you will notice that the map designers have added labels at the ends of each line, making it possible to identify them with- out color.
+In the DC metro map below, you will see it can be quite difficult for someone with color blindness to follow the subway lines, especially where the Green and Red lines intersect for people with Deuteranopia.
+To compensate for this, you will notice that the map designers have added labels at the ends of each line, making it possible to identify them without color.

 ![dc metro map](/assets/images/dc_metro.png)